 Retailers Association of India (RAI) has urged the government to take steps for capital infusion into the retail industry with ECLGS benefits and a loan moratorium.

-He further said that two most important and immediate steps that can prevent this industry from collapsing are to prioritise vaccination of the last mile workers and to urgently provide financial support.
+He further said that the two most important and immediate steps to prevent this industry from collapsing are prioritizing vaccination of the last mile workers and urgently providing financial support.

-RAI noted that as the days of the lockdown drag on, it is getting increasingly difficult for retailers to retain employees and to keep their businesses afloat.
-Retailers need to pay salaries, minimum electricity, rentals, property taxes etc, even if the businesses are shut due to the lockdown.
+RAI noted that as the days of the lockdown drag on, it is increasingly difficult for retailers to retain employees and keep their businesses afloat.
+Retailers need to pay salaries, minimum electricity, rentals, property taxes, etc, even if the businesses are shut down due to the lockdown.

 The immense financial stress faced by the retail sector will adversely impact both livelihood and the financial institutions exposure to the sector as retailers start to become insolvent.
 Millions of MSME suppliers too get no payment from the industry participants.